kban3108-max/CPU-Simulator/README.md

 1. install the source
 2. copy into IDE of choice
-3. run or modify the paths to match your os (I'll do it soon trust) then run
+3. run or modify the paths to match your OS (I'll do it soon trust) then run
 4. enjoy
 how to use tutorial 3: